 If you have a child with special needs, you want to make sure there’s enough money to provide lifetime care.
 But if you leave money or property directly to the child with special needs, they must report it as a financial resource, which puts them at the risk of losing government benefits such as Social Security and Medicaid.
 A special needs trust allows you to allocate funds from a personal injury settlement, gifts, life insurance, or an inheritance into the trust without discontinuing public support.

 Helps keep a life insurance payout from triggering estate taxes

-The estate tax limit is indexed for inflation; as of January 1, 2022, the limit is $12.06 million per taxpayer (and twice that amount for married couples), but the limit currently is scheduled to drop back to about $6 million to $7 million per taxpayer in 2026 — and you never know for sure what it will be when you pass away, says Stone.
+The estate tax limit is indexed for inflation; as of January 1, 2023, the limit is $12.92 million per taxpayer (and twice that amount for married couples), but the limit currently is scheduled to drop back to about $5 million (adjusted for inflation) per taxpayer in 2026 — and you never know for sure what it will be when you pass away, says Stone.

 If you’re worried that proceeds from a life insurance policy could push the value of your estate over the estate tax limit, you can set up an ILIT to own your life insurance policy and keep the proceeds out of your estate when you die.
 The trust can purchase the policy directly, or you can transfer ownership of an existing policy into your ILIT, Stone says.
 However, he notes that there is a three-year look back period if you do decide to do a transfer.
 You should also consult with your tax advisor regarding any potential gift tax impacts of transferring a policy into an ILIT or transferring money into the ILIT to purchase a policy.